Biden signs new shipping law he says can cut consumer costs

 WASHINGTON (AP) — President Joe Biden signed legislation Thursday meant to make shipping goods across oceans cheaper — a move the White House says will help lower retailer costs that have remained high since the start of the coronavirus pandemic and helped fuel record inflation.

-The Ocean Shipping Reform Act passed unanimously by the Senate via voice vote in March after winning bipartisan House support.
+The Ocean Shipping Reform Act passed the Senate unanimously via voice vote and garnered bipartisan House support.
 It empowers the Federal Maritime Commission to investigate late fees charged by carriers while prohibiting ocean carriers and marine terminals from refusing to fill available cargo space.

 The president also stressed that a concentration of corporate shipping power in the hands of just nine, large and foreign-owned companies has fed higher shipping costs in ways that hurt businesses and exacerbate problems with inflation.